“You know what would be cool?”

 Be Prepared for These 7 Ways Your Georgia Steel Building Project can Veer Off Track

 1. Unclear scope

-Nobody plans on hitting a water main, experiencing machinery malfunctions, or having to deal with falling debris.
+Nobody plans to hit a water main, experiencing machinery malfunctions, or deal with falling debris.
 However, these events do occur – and, unfortunately, the project timeline will only continue.

 3. Treacherous weather

 Whether it’s an unseasonably warm winter or weeks of heavy rain, sometimes you get weather that doesn’t allow routine construction activities.
 As a result, you could have to delay the project or significantly alter what you’re able to deliver.